WordPress/openverse/documentation/meta/media_properties/catalog.md

 #### Object Shape

-jsonb array of dictionaries: `{"name": "tag1", "provider": "wordpress"}`.
-Some tags are provider-generated, and include an `accuracy` field with a float value.
+A JSONB array of dictionaries: `{"name": "tag1", "provider": "wordpress"}`.
+Some tags are machine-generated, and include an `accuracy` field with a float value.
 If there are no tags, the field should be set to null, not an empty array or empty object.